wp-plugins/add-to-any/README.txt

 == Changelog ==

+= .9.9.5 =
+* Important note: If you are using the AddToAny Subscribe plugin, be sure to update that plugin to version 9.8+
+* Faster menu initialization
+* Switched to AddToAny's <a href="http://www.addtoany.com/blog/new-menu-api-examples-documentation/">new API spec</a>
+* Fixed localization
+* Also no longer outputs language strings if WordPress locale is set to "en" (or the default "en_US")
+* Updated AddToAny icon

 = .9.9.4.9 =
 * New params to customize the shared link and title for buttons/icons placed in theme file(s)
  * See plugin FAQ for template code
 * Ensure line break within feeds by enclosing AddToAny in a paragraph tag
+* Offer CSS code in the settings panel to copy & paste into a stylesheet
 * Increase opacity on standalone icons by 10%
-* Offer CSS code in the settings panel to copy & paste into a stylesheet
 * New standalone services
  * Google Buzz (using Google Reader endpoint - automatic update to come)
  * Blip